 König [Koenig, 1991] describes the meaning of the English scalar particle even in terms of likelihood.
-According to Koenig, the focused element in the sentence with even is the least likely object to have a given characteristic.
-Let us consider the following example:
+According to König, the focused element in a sentence with even is the least likely object to have a given characteristic.
+Consider the following example:

-(1) Even $[Maggie]F$ came to school today.
+(28) Even $[Maggie]F$ came to school today.

-This sentence gets an interpretation that among all the pupils who came to school today, Maggie was the least expected person to come (perhaps she was ill for a long time).
-It is assumed that even introduces something unexpeted or surprising.
+This sentence gets an interpretation that among all the students who came to school today, Maggie was the least expected person to come (for example, perhaps she was ill for a long time).
+It is assumed that even introduces something unexpected or surprising.

-Such an interpretation in terms of likelihood corresponds to one part of the meaning of scalar particles as distinguished by Kartunnen and Peters [Kartunnen and Peters, 1979], that is, scalar implicature.
+An interpretation in terms of likelihood corresponds to one part of the meaning of scalar particles as distinguished by Kartunnen and Peters [Karttunen and Peters, 1979a], that is, scalar implicature.

-According to Kartunnen and Peters, the English scalar particle even also has a second component of meaning, namely existential implicature, which corresponds to the additive component of the meaning of the additive particles.
-Let us look at the following example:
+According to Kartunnen and Peters, the English scalar particle even also has a second component of meaning, namely existential implicature; this corresponds to the additive component of the meaning of additive particles.
+Consider the following example:

-(2) Even $[Tom]F$ likes football.
+(29) Even $[Tom]F$ likes football.

-From this sentence, we can conclude not only that (1) Tom was the least likely person among some salient group of people to like football (the scalar part of the meaning of even), but also that (2) there are other people beside Tom who like football (the additive part of the meaning of even).
+From this sentence, one can conclude not only (1) that Tom was the least likely person among some salient group of people to like football (the scalar part of the meaning of even), but also (2) that there are other people beside Tom who like football (the additive part of the meaning of even).